 The OECD is working with China and many other countries to address these challenges and to ensure globalisation works for all.

-Through our New Approaches to Economic Challenges (NAEC) and Inclusive Growth - Old site initiatives, the OECD is revising its models and analysis to promote people centred growth.
+Through our New Approaches to Economic Challenges - OLD (NAEC) and initiatives, the OECD is revising its models and analysis to promote people centred growth.
 For example, our Productivity Inclusiveness Nexus study is filling evidence gaps on the link between slowing productivity and rising inequality.
 We have also launched a new horizontal project on harnessing digitalisation for inclusive growth and are supporting the implementation of the G20 Blueprint on Innovative Growth adopted in Hangzhou.
 In line with the inclusive growth objectives of the 13th Five Year Plan, our flagship Economic Surveys of China include targeted recommendations to improve access to high-quality education in rural areas and equip citizens with the right skills to benefit from rapid digitalisation and technological change.